GEO4120 – Near-Surface Geophysics

 Schedule, syllabus and examination date

 The course gives an introduction to geophysical methods for mapping and monitoring the physical properties of the ground at shallow depths, with specific focus on environmental, geohazard, water resources and engineering applications.
-Emphasis is given to seismic, ground-penetrating radar (GPR) and electrical methods, while other methods will be briefly presented (gravity, geomagnetism, and electromagnetism).
-A short field demo on seismic refraction, GPR and resistivity may be given if time allows, beside assignments with software.
+Emphasis is given to seismic, ground-penetrating radar (GPR) and electrical methods, while other methods will be briefly presented (laser scanning and electromagnetism).
+Short field demos may be given if time allows, in addition to software-based assignments.